 Flatpak#

-As well as the usual benefits of flatpaks such as stability and the possibility for sandboxing, by using the Avogadro flatpak you can easily keep it up-to-date with the latest versions via updates.
+As well as the usual benefits of Flatpaks (e.g. stability, sandboxing), by using the Avogadro Flatpak you can easily keep it up-to-date with the latest versions via updates.

 Stable#